 The Citi PremierMiles Card earns 1.2 Miles per Singapore dollar spent locally and 2 Miles per Singapore dollar spent overseas.

-Sign Up Bonus: Most Impressively, the Citi PremierMiles Card has the most generous sign-up bonuses right now with the ability to earn a total of up to 42,000 Miles.
+Sign Up Bonus: To encourage you to spend, the Cit PremierMiles Card rewards up to 42,000 Miles.
 You get 15,000 Miles just for using the card.
 You also earn another bonus 15,000 Miles when you spend a total of $10,000 within the first 3 months.
 And because you’ve spent $10,000, you will earn at least 12,000 Miles at the rate of 1.2 Miles per Singapore dollar spent locally.

 However, this is only for new to Citi Credit Card customers who opt to pay first year card annual fee of $192.60.
 The Citi PremierMiles Card is eligible for those with a minimum annual income of $50,000.